Croatian National Theatre, Zagreb: Opening

-The theatre was officially opened on November 14, 1895.
+The theatre officially opened on 14 November 1895.
 Austro-Hungarian emperor Franz Joseph I was at the unveiling of this new building during his visit to the city in 1895.
-The first ceremonial performance, also in the presence of the emperor and numerous guests, was held in the new building on the same day at 7 p.m., entitled Slava umjetnosti, and was an allegorical stage prologue in three scenes by Stjepan Miletić with music by Ivan Zajc, in which the first-class performers of the Drama Opera and Ballet performed, and the eighth scene of Zajc's opera Nikola Šubić Zrinjski was also performed.
+The first ceremonial performance, also in the presence of the emperor and numerous guests, was held in the new building on the same day at 7 PM titled Slava umjetnosti, and was an allegorical stage prologue in three scenes by Stjepan Miletić with music by Ivan Zajc, in which the first-class performers of the Drama Opera and Ballet performed, and the eighth scene of Zajc's opera Nikola Šubić Zrinjski was also performed.

 At the entrance of the theatre is located the wall fountain Well of Life (Zdenac Života), designed by Croatian artist and sculptor Ivan Meštrović in 1905.
-Sculpture was made in 1905, and was exhibited in 1909 in the author's gallery in Ilica street no. 12.
-In year 1912, sculpture was bought by Izidor Kršnjavi and installed on the Republic of Croatia Square.
-It was placed in the cavity surrounded by walls so that naked bodies on it would not cause astonishment and critical comments of, at the time, conservative people of Zagreb.
+Sculpture was made in 1905 and exhibited in 1909 in the author's gallery in Ilica street no. 12.
+In 1912, sculpture was bought by Izidor Kršnjavi and installed on the Republic of Croatia Square.
+It was placed in the cavity surrounded by walls so that naked bodies on it would not cause astonishment and critical comments of conservative people of Zagreb at that time.